nemocrys/emissivity-measurement/README.md

 Based on the measurement setup, namely the reference temperature sensor, one of the following variants must be used:

-- [exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity) Is a modification based of [exp-T-control](https://github.com/nemocrys/exp-T-control).
-The script now waits until temperature is stationary.
-Otherwise it is identical.
+- [exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity) Is a modification of [exp-T-control](https://github.com/nemocrys/exp-T-control) with the added feature that the script waits for the probe temperature to reach steady state.

-- [TwoPyros](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros) is a rewrite of [exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity) that is used to utilize a ratio-pyrometer to determine the "true" temperature.
-A PT100 inside the probe can be used but is not needed.
+- [TwoPyros](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros) is a rewrite of [exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity), with a ratio pyrometer used as the reference sensor, thereby eliminating the need for a contact sensor, making the setup purely optical.

-- [TwoPyros_determineK](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros_determineK) is a version of TwoPyros that is used to additionally determine the factor k.
-A PT100 inside the probe is needed.
+- [TwoPyros_determineK](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros_determineK) is a variant of TwoPyros where the factor k is automatically determined based on comparison with the contact sensor.
+This can be used for validation of measurements using [TwoPyros](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros).

-- [OnePyro](https://github.com/nemocrys/exp-T-control-v3/tree/OnePyro) is a version of TwoPyros that only uses one ratio-pyrometer for the "true" temperature **and** emissivity dependent temperature.
-PT100 inside the probe can be used but is not needed.
+- [OnePyro](https://github.com/nemocrys/exp-T-control-v3/tree/OnePyro) alternates the ratio pyrometer between the normal and ratio modes, thereby eliminating the need for a second pyrometer.

 ## Acknowledgements